 The heavy policing of drug use and sale is symptomatic of how modern-day police forces seem warped from their proper purpose.
 Drug procurement, use or sale is non-aggressive and is a market functioning on a voluntary basis; however, police raid private property in order to seize drugs, using force where there was none exerted originally.
 There are two ways to interpret this: the state has gone too far in its perceived duty of care over citizens, or it is conducting these searches and arrests for economic reasons.

 The economic reasons, if we are to take the cynical line, are as thus: the state gets no tax revenue from the underground drug market where there is VAT on say, alcohol products.
 To bridge this gap, they undergo the process of heavily policing drug transfer to justify higher rates of taxation for policing and prison.
-On the other hand is the argument that the state is genuinely a caring body, and that sits in the highest contention here: the state dictating what I can and cannot do with my own body isn’t altruistic, it is an absurd breach of freedom.
+On the other hand is the argument that the state is genuinely a caring body, and that sits in the highest contention here: the state dictating what I can and cannot do with my own body isn’t for my own good, it is an absurd breach of freedom.
 Live and let live (or die).

 It is high time for the argument in favour of scaling back the policing of drug use to be taken seriously, considering the strain on the public sector in the UK and the ongoing debate surrounding how to solve its problems.
 The government could pile any money saved into investigating/fighting aggressive crime and stop using what is arguably a façade of care to perpetuate a useless war on drugs.